 Reading time: 1 min

-Extra virgin olive oil is suitable for every style of cooking at home - sautéing, frying, baking, or a drizzle of top anything you like.
+Extra virgin olive oil is suitable for every cooking style at home - sautéing, frying, baking, or a drizzle of top anything you like.

-Olive oil is mostly monounsaturated fat.
-Olive oil's fat composition remains the same, even after heating at high temperatures.
+Extra virgin olive oil is mostly monounsaturated fat.
+Extra virgin olive oil's fat composition remains the same, even after heating at high temperatures.

 Antioxidants and polyphenols

-At a moderate temperature, antioxidants and polyphenols did not disappear in the process of being cooked.
+At a moderate temperature, antioxidants and polyphenols in olive oil did not disappear in the process of being cooked.
 The antioxidants were (up) to a point reduced, but still in concentrations high enough to meet the EU criteria for healthy food.

-At the lowest sauté process temperature (120°C) the content of polyphenols decreased by 40%, and at the highest sauté process temperature 120°C the content of polyphenols decreased by 75%.
-Both cases qualify the oil as healthy under European Union standards.
+At the lowest sauté process temperature (120°C) the content of polyphenols in olive oil decreased by 40%, and at the highest sauté process temperature 120°C the content of polyphenols in olive oil dropped by 75%.
+Both cases qualify the olive oil as healthy under European Union standards.